 Portion Size and Timing Without Overcomplicating Meals

-If you use insulin or a medicine that can cause hypoglycemia, meal timing matters more.
+If you use insulin or a medicine that can cause low glucose, meal timing matters more.
 Skipping usual carbohydrate, replacing a meal with grapefruit, or adding exercise without a plan may affect glucose.
 Ask your clinician or registered dietitian before changing carbohydrate targets, especially if you have repeated highs or lows.

 Carb Serving Calculator